 Ruby the Schipperke was born January 25, 2015.
 She was bred by Kathy Lytle, and Pat Boggs.
 They strove to breed Schipperkes who could be successful both in the conformation ring and the performance rings.

 I am now exploring the possibility of breeding her.
-Her next season will likely occur Summer, 2019
+Her next season will likely occur Winter, 2019

 Ruby’s dogality (in humans, we might call it personality) is extraordinarily lovely.
 She is humorous, playful, and she loves dogs and people.
 She’s a wonderful companion.
 Her temperament is well balanced.
 She’s alert, watchful and aware of her environment, as would be expected from her breed.